Yazdan-Ghanavati/Yazdan-Ghanavati.github.io/_teaching/Microprocessors-TA.md

 * Taught how to develop a practical robot based on AVR microchips
 * Evaluated final projects and graded student’s exams

-80 hours, more than 100 students
+80 hours, more than 100 students,
 Fall 2021, 2022